Having Fun with Your Asus Tablet--A Basic Step-by-Step Setup

 - We have five screens to populate with wallpaper.
 You can make your own wallpaper from your own photos, images on line etc. Gathering the images is a task easier accomplished on a desktop:

-- I made a California Screen Saver with 444 images, using 152mb.
-I put them in a CA folder on my MicroSD card.
+- I made a California Screen Saver with 381 images, using 112mb.
+It put them in a sub-folder of Data\pics.
 It took me five hours or so but I've passed it on to many friends for their desktop, laptop, tablet or phone.

 - Use Google Images: https://www.google.com/imghp?hl=en&tab=wi or